Anishinabe of Wauzhushk Onigum

 Anishinabe of Wauzhushk Onigum (Wazhashk-Onigam Anishinaabeg) is an Anishinaabe First Nation in northwestern Ontario.
 Its reserves include Kenora 38B and the shared reserve of Agency 30.
 It is a part of the Anishinabeg of Kabapikotawangag Resource Council, a party to the Grand Council of Treaty 3.
-Wauzhushk Onigum is govern by 1 Chief and 3 Council members.
-Current Chief is Chris Skead and council members are Dave Skead, Ed Skeid and Donald Biggeorge.
+Wauzhushk Onigum is governed by 1 Chief and 3 Council members.
+The current Chief is Chris Skead and council members are Marion Prince, Ed Skeid and Donald Biggeorge.
 Chief and council are elected by members of Wauzhushk Onigum.